Sponsor a Refugee

 Where can I get help to sponsor my relatives or friends?

-OCISO and CCI both work to match sponsorship groups with Ottawa residents who want to sponsor relatives or friends.
-These are known as "named" or "family-linked" cases.
-The demand is high and the number of cases is far greater than the number of sponsorship groups interested in going this route, but there have been successes and it is worth exploring.
-Remember: If your relatives or friends are still living in their home country, they are not considered refugees and therefore not eligible for the private sponsorship program.
+OCISO and CCI both work to match sponsorship groups with funds to Ottawa residents who want to sponsor relatives or friends (known as “named” or “family-linked” cases) but don’t have the financial means.
+It is a challenging route — the demand is high and the number of cases is far greater than the number of sponsorship groups interested in going this route, but there have been successes and it is worth exploring.
+Remember, if your relatives or friends are still living in their home country, they are not considered refugees and therefore not eligible for the private sponsorship program.

-The sponsorship facilitator keeps asking for more documentation, don’t they know what they’re doing?
+Our SAH/sponsorship facilitator keeps asking for more documentation.
+Don’t they know what they’re doing?

-The application process is unnecessarily complicated, and it’s common for applications to be returned by IRCC for more information, sometimes more than once.
-This is usually not a statement on the competence of your sponsorship facilitator — it happens to all of them.
+The application process is complicated and it’s common for applications to be returned by Immigration, Refugees and Citizenship Canada for more information, sometimes more than once and sometimes for reasons that don’t seem to make sense.
+This is usually not a statement on the competence of your sponsorship facilitator — it happens to many of them.
 It is more likely to be a reflection of a process so cumbersome that even the experts struggle to get it right.